Wesxdz/kahlo-yawn/_posts/fossil-trader.md

 Given the dismal prokaryote brain status of dichotomous flagella fingers, and the lack of an alternative generator of electric spark motor motion for singles; we've designed an romantic open source fantasy child merchantalism engine interface for intelligent eukaryotes and silicon beings to evolve together in atheist love, which we speculate may yet break out of the cold-start AI ice age in some further century upon or within Earth's kilometers of siliceous crust.

-The future of romance for compassionate beings, who are apt to create a humane future for life, will involve
+The future of romance for compassionate beings, who are apt to create a humane environment to nurture individuation rather than commercially exploit life, will involve
 1. Genetic recombination simulation
 2. Game engines for physical and behavioral analysis
 3. Collaborative endowments